klaasjanhorlings/BrainFuck/README.md

 - Replace consecutive +, -, < and > with a single add or subract
 - Replace consecutive ] with single jump (tail call optimization)
 - Interpreter only - cache block start and endings
+- Use unsafe code (skip bound checks)
+- Roslyn/Generated code only - GOTO instead of while?